 Tidal marsh extends from the Gulf to tidal creeks.
 Common plants are black needle rush and smooth cordgrass.
 As creeks change from brackish to fresh, sawgrass becomes common.
 Red cedar, cabbage palms, and live oaks occur on islands of high ground and along the creeks.
 Although salt marshes appear visually uniform, they are among the most biologically rich communities on earth.
 Salt marshes are protected spawning and nursery areas for thousands of marine organisms and feeding grounds for a host of terrestrial and aquatic animals.
 They also produce abundant nutrients carried by the tide to the sea.

-Longleaf pine or slash pine flatwoods have a saw palmetto, wax myrtle and gallberry understory.
+Longleaf pine or slash pine flatwoods have a saw palmetto and gallberry understory.
 This habitat is generally found on relatively flat, moderate to poor soils, sometimes with low surface water availability.
-Flatwoods have also been degraded by lack of fire.
-In some places, the wax myrtle/gallberry understory exceeds eight feet and is so dense that quality wildlife forage has been eliminated.
+This habitat type is managed specifically for black bears, so it will appear taller and denser than on other Commission-managed lands.

-Wiregrass, palmettos and forbs grow beneath a canopy of scattered longleaf or sand pine, blackjack oak and turkey oak, is found wiregrass, palmettos and forbs.
-Because of timbering, large pines are scarce.
-Species richness is also low in most areas because of fire suppression prior to state purchase.
+Wiregrass, palmettos and forbs grow beneath a canopy of scattered longleaf, blackjack oak and turkey oak.
 A keystone species of the sandhill community is the gopher tortoise.
 Nearly 350 species of animals, including the threatened Eastern indigo snake and the rare Florida mouse use gopher tortoise burrows.
 Several species of insects are found only in gopher tortoise burrows.

 Remnants of scrub grow on a ridge of historic dunes running parallel to the coast about 3 to 4 miles inland.
 Some of the rarest plants and animals in the world are found in Florida scrub communities.
 In the past, the scrub in Chassahowitzka was protected from fire and as a result was in poor condition when the area was purchased by the state.
-Common species include sand pine, myrtle oak, and scrub live oak.
-When restored, scrub on the Weeki Wachee tract may become home once again to the threatened Florida scrub-jay.
+Mechanical treatments and prescribed fire have restored the health of these communities.
+Common species include Chapman's oak, myrtle oak, and scrub live oak.